What is eXtreme Programming?

 XP’s weaknesses include:

-- Does not place emphasis on code quality, which can lead to defects in early iterations
+- Does not emphasize code quality, which can lead to defects in early iterations

 - Stresses code over product design

-- Is not ideal if developers are not in the same location
+- It is not ideal if developers are not in the same location

 Should You Use eXtreme Programming?

-XP is designed to help companies meet the needs of customers who might not know or be able to articulate precisely what they need, or whose needs may change frequently.
-This agile framework is designed to help companies mitigate the risks of managing projects like this with dynamic requirements.
+XP is designed to help companies meet the needs of customers who might not know or articulate precisely what they need or whose needs may change frequently.
+In addition, this agile framework is designed to help companies mitigate the risks of managing projects like this with dynamic requirements.

-Things to keep in mind, however, are that XP demands a relatively small development team, requires developers working closely with managers and customers, and requires the team be able to create automated unit and functional tests.
+However, things to keep in mind are that XP demands a relatively small development team, requires developers working closely with managers and customers, and requires the team to be able to create automated unit and functional tests.